 Remember, it is best to be prepared and buy visitors medical insurance to enjoy a stress-free vacation in the state.

 Trip Cancellation Insurance for Travelers in Virginia - FAQs

 Flight and hotel cancellations can happen without warning and upset all your vacation plans.
 On top of that, what about the money that you lose on the canceled tickets?

 Why should I get trip cancellation insurance for my Virginia trip?

 Airlines often cancel or reschedule flights on very short notice, leaving you in the lurch.
 The financial burden of rebooking last-minute tickets and the original lost tickets can put a dent in your vacation budget.

-A trip cancellation insurance plan protects you from this expense by refunding the cancelled cost.
-You can be reimbursed for any non-refundable, prepaid expenses related to your trip if you have to cancel for a covered reason as explicitly listed in your policy’s certificate wording.
+A trip cancellation insurance plan protects you from this expense by refunding the canceled cost.
+You can be reimbursed for any non-refundable, prepaid expenses related to your trip if you have to cancel for a covered reason as explicitly listed in your policy's certificate wording.

 What should I look for in my Virginia travel insurance?

 Most travel insurance plans cover the event of trip cancellation by the service provider, i.e., the airline or cruise company.